losandes/polyn-immutable/README.md

 @polyn/immutable
 ================
 Define object schemas for validation, and construction of immutable objects. @polyn/immutable uses native JavaScript features (namely, `Object.freeze`) to make your objects immutable.
-It uses [@polyn/blueprint](https://github.com/losandes/polyn-blueprint) to validate the schemas that you define, and also supports custom validators if you prefer JSON Schemas.
+It uses [@polyn/blueprint](https://github.com/losandes/polyn-blueprint) to validate the schemas that you define, and also supports custom validators (i.e. if you prefer JSON Schemas).

 Unlike `Object.freeze`, @polyn/immutable acts on your objects recursively: nested objects are frozen, as well as the values inside arrays.

-It also addresses property injection: instances of `immutable` include only properties that exist on the schema.
+@polyn/immutable also mitigates parameter/property pollution attacks at the model level: instances of `immutable` include only properties that exist on the schema, and only if they meet the validation you expressed.

 * [Getting Started with Node](#node)
 * [Getting Started with the Browser](#browser)